 My Hero Academia: Action

 Enduring many months of grueling training, Izuku enrolls in UA High, a prestigious high school famous for its excellent hero training program, and this year’s freshmen look especially promising.
-With his bizarre but talented classmates and the looming threat of a villainous organization, Izuku will soon learn what it really means to be a hero.
+With his bizarre but talented classmates and the looming threat of a criminal organization, Izuku will soon learn what it means to be a hero.